helmerzNL/HA-Configuration/README.md

 ## Dashboards

 I've been working (or customizing existing) dashboards from which I shared images.
 Since it's still difficult to re-create a dashboard yourself from just a few images, I'll share the code of those dashboards with you [here](/dashboards/README.md).

+## Blueprints

+I've been working on a few Blueprints for HA, which you can find [here](/blueprints/readme.md).

 ## AI Automations
 Before you can use these automations, you will need to install the [Open AI Converstation](https://www.home-assistant.io/integrations/openai_conversation) or [Google Gemini](https://www.home-assistant.io/integrations/google_generative_ai_conversation/)  integration.
 Follow the instructions and create an API, when this is done you are ready to start using the automations.